-Fine arts is an integral part of our academic program.
+Fine arts is an integral part of our academic program and it is all inclusive.
 We are continually adding to our arts curriclum.
-All Lower School students take drama, chess, art and music.
+All Lower School students study drama, chess, art and music.
+Strings instruction begins in Grade 3.
 All students participate in the Lower School musical.
 Grades 2-4 may also choose to participate in Canterbury Children's Choir, which meets during the school day.
 Middle School offerings include courses in visual art, film/moviemaking, music, music technology, choir, chess, band, orchestra, chamber orchestra, strings, drama, dance, Shakespeare and speech.
 Students may participate in the Middle School musical.
-High School students may choose to participate in the concert choir, chamber choir, concert band, orchestra, theater, photography, studio art, music technology, computer art and speech.
+High School students may choose to participate in the concert choir, chamber choir, concert band, orchestra, theater, photography, studio art, music technology, computer art, and speech.
 High School students also may participate in the High School musical, winter play and student-run productions.
 Concert tours abroad and Pop-Up Art Shows are all part of the Canterbury experience.

 What sports are offered at Canterbury School?

 Athletics are all inclusive at Canterbury School.
 The High School offers girls and boys basketball, cross country, golf, soccer, swimming and tennis; boys baseball; and girls softball, volleyball and cheerleading.
 Middle School sports include boys and girls basketball, cross country and track, golf, soccer and tennis, and girls volleyball and cheerleading.
 Additionally, Equestrian and Rowing Clubs are offered.

 Yes, in all divisions!
 The Early Childhood, Lower and Middle Schools organize the collection of items for a variety of local agencies and organizations.
 Annual service days are a part of the school calendar.
 The High School has a community service requirement of at least 60 hours during a student’s sophomore and junior years.